stev-dk/gem-catcher/readme.md

 My first game in Love2d.
 It's based of section 3 of Richard Allbert's udemy course Learn 2D Game Development: Godot 4.3+ & C# from Scratch.

+In progress / todo
+- Starting working on scoreManager

 Versions:
+0.3 - Adding GameManager
+- Added a game manager to handle game state
+- Refactored main and collectibles to use game manager
+- Added logic to delete gems from the game when they reach a certain y position
+- Added lives

 0.2 - First commit
 - Seperated code into multiple files
 - Refactored using local in appropriate places